 Unfortunately, this depends on what your pet ate.
 We

-encourage you to call our hospital to discuss with our
+encourage you to call our hospital to discuss this with

-staff.
-Please keep in mind, there often time is nothing
+our staff.
+Please keep in mind that there is often

-that can be done over the phone and does require a visit
+nothing that can be done over the phone and that it does

-to the office so our veterinarian can perform a thorough
+require a visit to the office so our veterinarian can

-examination to see how your pet is currently doing.
+perform a thorough examination to see how your pet is

 Although veterinarians are very knowledgeable, there are

-many things veterinarians may not be able to Why do I
+many things they may not be able to anticipate.
+There

 are so many things that can be toxic to pets, and that's